-The other day I was in the supermarket, queuing at the checkout with the usual chat going on at the till while we all waited in varying degrees of patience.
+The other day I was in the supermarket, queuing at the checkout with the usual chit-chat going on at the till while we all waited with varying degrees of patience.
 This is normal in France.
-The checkout staff in rural French supermarkets pretty much know everyone that comes in and they always have a catch up.
-It wouldn’t matter if Gerard Depardieu was in the queue, late for an awards ceremony, everyone must wait for this important social ritual.
+The checkout staff in rural French supermarkets pretty much know everyone that comes in and they always have a catch up and a kiss over the counter.
+It wouldn’t matter if Gerard Depardieu was in the queue, late for an awards ceremony, or if the President had popped in for a bottle of milk – everyone must wait for this important social ritual.

 Anyway, I was eavesdropping as usual and the woman in front of me who was pregnant said that she had seen a “hibou” (an owl) and therefore her bébé was going to be a girl!
 What?